Minjian/CompWebNet_Attacks_Defenses/proj2/code/README.txt

 as req.session.account.profile to show users about what tags need to be avoided.

 ## 4.7 Defense Gamma: Password Extraction via Timing Attack
+With Defense Echo being implemented, we would validate username input now.
+Hence, the request of Attack Gamma won't be processed and we prevent such a timing attack.